Sustainability

 Dos and Don’ts to Save Energy This Winter | Empire State Realty Trust

 Temperature changes create opportunities for individuals to make sustainable decisions with powerful results.
 There are many ways to practice sustainability during the cold months that will not only reduce your energy consumption but will save you money in the long run.
-Even the smallest steps have a great impact on energy consumption.
+Even the smallest steps have a great impact on energy consumption, can deliver thermostat energy savings, and can support the broader efficiency goals shared by Empire State Realty Trust and its tenants.

-ESRT’s team of ESG experts – led by Dana Robbins Schneider, SVP, director of energy, sustainability, and ESG – provided some dos and don’ts for individuals to save on energy this winter.
+ESRT is recognized as an industry leader in healthy, energy-efficient buildings.
+Its portfolio is 100% carbon neutral, powered by renewable wind electricity, and consistently ranks among the nation’s most sustainable.
+ESRT’s team of sustainability experts – led by Dana Robbins Schneider, SVP, director of energy and sustainability – provided some dos and don’ts for individuals to save energy this winter.

 Check out Dana’s tips below!